 It sounds obvious, but you’d be surprised how easy it is to forget to check Fluffy’s water, clean her bowls, and feed her twice a day.
 Cats are finicky—they won’t drink dirty water—but if they eat kibble, they will need plenty of water to prevent urinary tract infections.
 Kibble shouldn’t be the cat’s sole food, and it doesn’t have to be in a cat’s diet at all.
 Canned or homemade food is more palatable and will help add moisture to the diet to help prevent a urinary tract infection.
-If you want to sever your last link with the slaughterhouse, it is possible to feed cats a vegetarian diet, but it must be done carefully to make sure that it is nutritionally balanced and that the cat is thriving on it.
+If you want to sever your last link with the slaughterhouse, it is possible to feed cats a vegan diet, but it must be done carefully to make sure that it is nutritionally balanced and that the cat is thriving on it.

 Decline to Declaw

 Cats love to scratch.
 It helps to remove broken claws, stretch muscles, and mark “territory.”
 Declawing is definitely NOT a good way to protect your furniture—in fact, it’s the most expensive and painful one: Declawing is actually 10 individual amputations, since it involves chopping off the last joint of each one of the cat’s toes.
 Declawing can make cats insecure, moody, and more prone to biting because they can’t use their claws to defend themselves.
 It can also lead to litter box problems, proving that there’s more than one way to ruin a carpet!